Tokyo Wars

-is a 1996 first-person shooter arcade game developed and published by Namco.
-On November 6, 2025 the game got ported as part of the Arcade Archives series.
+is a 1996 vehicular combat video game developed and published by Namco for arcades.
+Hamster Corporation released the game as part of their Arcade Archives series for the Nintendo Switch and PlayStation 4, as well as their Arcade Archives 2 series for the Nintendo Switch 2, PlayStation 5 and Xbox Series X/S in November 2025.

 Gameplay

 The player engaging in combat with an enemy tank.

 Tokyo Wars allows one to eight players to control separate tanks, either as teammates or as opponents.
 Players can play either in the heart of downtown Tokyo or at the city's bayside dock.
 However, the players have twenty seconds to make all the decisions before the game automatically locks them in.

 The deluxe cabinets features a pneumatic haptic control that simulates the recoil effect from the tank's main gun.
 Since the regular cabinets do not offer an air-powered recoil, the deluxe edition delivers slightly more realism than the normal cabinet.
 Arrows on top the screen help determine teammate from opponent because twenty tanks are rushing down the battlefield looking for an easy kill.
 While cars can always be demolished by crushing them over, some of the passageways in the game would crumble under the weight of the massive tanks.

 A game lasts for fifteen minutes or until all opposing tanks are shot down.
 The game uses Namco's Super System 22 board, with a custom cabinet.
 Players must sit down in order to play the game.
 Games can be played either as a competition with human players on both sides or cooperatively on the same team against AI-controlled opponents.
 Although only two players can play at a time, up to four machines can be interconnected to provide up to eight players a chance to compete in tournament-style matches.